default-anton/llm-sidekick.nvim/README.md

 Applies all changes from the LLM response at once.
 Use for bulk, consistent modifications.

 Both commands handle file operations (create/modify/delete) and are available in `:Chat` buffers.

+#### `:ToggleAcceptEdits`
+Toggles the auto-accept edits mode for the current buffer.
+When enabled, edits suggested by the assistant will be automatically accepted without prompting for manual approval.
+Useful for faster workflows when you trust the assistant or are rapidly iterating on changes.

+- Can be toggled on/off at any time in buffers managed by llm-sidekick.nvim.
+- Use the corresponding keybinding `<leader>at` for quick access.

 #### `:Stt`
 Starts speech-to-text recording at the current cursor position.
 Shows a floating window with recording status.
 Press Enter to stop recording and insert the transcribed text, or press q to cancel.
 Works in both normal and insert modes.